 1. Hire a buyer’s agent to represent your best interests

-Start by hiring an experienced real estate agent.
+Do you need an agent when buying a new home?
+100% yes, you do!
 While many construction companies will try to convince you that you can do it all on your own, working with an agent will be the best way to protect your interests.
 Agents know the ins and outs, and most importantly they know when the builders are making claims that can’t be backed up.
 Never go into this process without a good agent on your side.

 2. Shop around for different lenders